-In collaboration with Lizzie Leopold and the Leopold Group, we presented 3 major events and showcased the work of 12 midwest artists.
-Over 1,000 people attended these events, which included 7 performances, 7 premiere dances, including two new Lamentation Variations, 2 master classes, and 2 film premieres in 4 venues.
+In collaboration with Lizzie Leopold and the Leopold Group, we presented 3 major events in 4 venues and showcased the work of 12 midwest artists.
+Over 1,000 people attended these events, which included 7 performances, 7 premiere dances, including two new Lamentation Variations, 2 master classes, and 2 film premieres.

 We are eternally grateful to the Martha Graham Center for Contemporary Dance and Graham Company Artistic Director Janet Eilber for letting us take our idea and run with it.

 Here is a summation of our amazing year exploring the influence of Martha Graham:

 Featured Artists: Ayako Kato, Lizzie Leopold, Winifred Haun